-The Anchor Anchors should only be used in emergencies.
 Your boat is equipped with an anchor attached to the boat by a rope and ten metres of chain.
 On a canal it is forbidden to use it but on a river, for example, in the event of a motor breakdown, it can be very useful.
 Leave a good length of chain on the bottom; it is the weight of the chain that will stop your boat moving.
 To recover your anchor easily, all you need to do is go ahead slowly towards it while a crew member at the bow hauls in the chain.
-The Boat Hook Thanks to its plastic hook, the boat hook is used to pull your boat towards the quay or jetty.
-If you use it to push yourself away from a jetty, a difficult and dangerous exercise, make sure that you do not place it in front of your body or in front of the boat's windows.
-In both cases the result can be dramatic.
-Do not use the boat hook while the boat is at cruising speed, it should be virtually at a standstill.

-Some useful Knots All marine knots have their uses, but at least three are indispensable on the inland waterways.
-The Cleat knot: All you need to do is pass the cord in a figure of eight around the cleat.
-The last loop can be reversed to block the rope Round turn & two half hitches: The best knot for mooring a boat and the easiest to untie.
+Some useful knots All marine knots have their uses, but at least three are indispensable on the inland waterways.
+The cleat knot: All you need to do is pass the cord in a figure of eight around the cleat.
+The last loop can be reversed to block the rope.
+Round turn and two half hitches: the best knot for mooring a boat and the easiest to untie.
+The clove hitch: this knot is particularly useful if you want to moor to a tree or a post.
+It is two reversed half-hitches.
+Its hold is extremely strong.

-Waterway Structures Bridges There are a number of fixed and movable bridges on the system with the navigation channel clearly marked.
+Waterways Structures Bridges There are a number of fixed and moveable bridges on the system with the navigation channel clearly marked.
 Be aware that all of the navigable arches can be open to traffic from both directions and approach with caution.
-Waiting jetties and locks are provided for boats waiting to pass through the locks.
-These jetties are not intended for overnight mooring.
 Locks and Weirs Locks and weirs are located on the waterway where the water level falls or rises to such an extent that it cannot be navigated.
-A Lock enables boats to pass upwards or downwards from one level of canal or river to another.
-In period of very wet weather the flow of water over a weir can be strong.
+A lock enables boats to pass upwards or downwards from one level of canal or river to another.
+In periods of very wet weather the flow of water over a weir can be strong.
 On approach to the lock from upstream be aware that a substantial flow will fall over the weir and keep your boat to the other side of the navigation.
-When approaching or leaving a lock going downstream be aware that the flow of water coming from the weir will impact the direction and speed of your boat and be ready to make any adjustments necessary.
+When approaching or leaving a lock going downstream be aware that the flow of water coming from the weir will impact on the direction and speed of your boat and be ready to make any adjustments necessary.
+Waiting jetties at locks are provided for boats waiting to pass through the locks.
+These jetties are not intended for overnight mooring.
 Erne System There is only one lock on the system and it is usually open during the season.
 The lock passage is facilitated if the lock is closed.
-Shannon-Erne Waterway The sixteen locks on this waterway are automated and operated by boaters using Smart Cards which may be purchased from the marina reception on your arrival, local outlets and Waterways Ireland Offices as well as the Shannon-Erne Waterway Patrollers.
-The Smart Cards are also used to access the service blocks and to use the pump-out stations.
+Shannon-Erne Waterway The sixteen locks on this waterway are automated and operated by boaters using Smart cards which may be purchased from reception on your arrival, local outlets, and Waterways Ireland offices as well as from the Waterway Patrollers on the Shannon-Erne Waterway.
+The Smart cards are also used to access the service blocks and to use the pump-out stations.

-Shannon Navigation All these locks are manned by a Lock Keeper and are operated hydraulically.
-The locks are located at the following locations (North to South on the Navigation).
-From Lough Allen to Carrick-on-Shannon Drumshanbo Lock, Drumleague Lock, Battlebridge Lock.
+Shannon Navigation All these locks are manned by a lock keeper and are operated hydraulically.
+The locks are located at the following locations (North to South on the Navigation): From Lough Allen to Carrick on Shannon Drumshanbo Lock, Drumleague Lock, Battlebridge Lock.